Kote-Anon/DataTransferProject/README.md

 # Data Transfer Server and Client

-This project is a simple file(.cvs for now) transfer server and client.
+This project is a simple file transfer server and client.
 It's a simple, socket based project build with cmake and C++.
 This project is mainly created to learn myself how does networking and GIT work, future plans are mainly to be considered while working with this project.

 ## Features

 - **Server (DTPServer folder):** Simple server, recieves and stores send files from clients, future features are to be expanded in the future.
 - **Client (DTPClient):** Simple client, sends data to server, saves computer info, future features are to be expanded in the future.
-- **File Transfer:** Supports only .cvs files, only Client to Server file transfer (to be reworked in future).
+- **File Transfer:** File transfer from client to server works on any type of data.
 - **Error Handling:** Includes basic error handling for connection issues and file transfer failures.

 ## Getting Started